daniel-ilett/blog/_posts/2019-05-15-tut1-5-smo-retro.md

 # Game Boy

-The Game Boy (GB) had a comparatvely much simpler colour palette than either the NES or SNES - four shades of green (or, on the Game Boy Pocket, four shades of grey).
-We'll use a simlar technique as in the Greyscale shader to map the original pixel colour values to GB colours.
+The Game Boy (GB) had a comparatively much simpler colour palette than either the NES or SNES - four shades of green (or, on the Game Boy Pocket, four shades of grey).
+We'll use a similar technique as in the Greyscale shader to map the original pixel colour values to GB colours.

-Take a look at the `Shaders/PixelGB.shader` template file.
+Open the `Shaders/PixelGB.shader` template file.
 Our fragment shader calculates the luminance of the input pixel to use as our 'base' value.
 We'll need to posterise the image as before, so we'll exploit integers again.

 ~~~glsl
 float lum = dot(tex, float3(0.3, 0.59, 0.11));